Ravenbrook/mps/procedure/review.rst

 _`.express.call`: Call someone else in right now.

-_`.express.risk`: The other person must agree that the change has low risk, and that express review will achieve `2.
-Purpose`_.
+_`.express.risk`: The other person must agree that the change has low risk, and that express review will achieve the `.purpose`_.

 - Size is not risk.
 It's much more important to consider *what* is being changed and *how*.